spoorthiuk/spoorthiuk-datascience.github.io/Tips and Tricks/_posts/2023-01-23-popular-git-commands.md

   `git add -A` <br>
   To add a single file, use: <br>
   `git add <file-name>`
+  To add updates to a file that has already been committed, use: <br>
+  `git add -u`

 * Next, commit:
   `git commit -m "added image dimensions"` <br>